mangguoo/Notes/English Practice.md

 This instrument can monitor the patient's heartbeats.

+The king signed the instrument of abdication.

+Language is an instrument for communication.

+Is his hair curly or straight?

 The output of natural gas will ballon.

 Their skirts ballon in the wind.

+Market maker unwind(解开，放松).

+An act(v. 表演，行动 n. 行动，装模作样) of kindness.

+His anger was real. it wasn't an act.

+Don't think you can buy me off!

+To purse one's lips.

+There's no money left in the purse.

+People are eager to seek peace.

+Greece is located in the south of Europe.

+The national flag of Greece.

+If you cook, I'ii do the washing-up.

+The sink was still full of last night's washing-up.

+It's her nature(天性) to be generous.

+His spiritual nature is good.

+What time does the concert finish?

+Three defeats in a row dispirited him.

+The students stood in a row.

+He won the title for three years in a row.

+I'd like to reserve a twin room for three nights.

+The girls pitched(扎营) a tent(帐篷， tend: 趋向，朝向，照料).

+Neighborhood committee.

+His generosity is well-known in the neighborhood.

+I can't help missing your smile.